JingyiGu/homepage.github.io/_pages/about.md

 ## Recent News
+* 06/2025: I am glad to join **Amazon** as an Applied Scientist at New York, NY.
+* 05/2025: I have successfully defended my dissertation "Robust AI Solutions For Financial Markets Through Generative Modeling, Dynamic Graph Learning, and Reinforcement-Based Portfolio Optimization."
 * 04/2025: Our paper "Eye-See-You: Reverse Pass-Through VR and Head Avatars" is accepted by International Joint Conference on Artificial Intelligence (**IJCAI**) Special Track on AI4Tech.
 * 03/2025: I'm glad to be nominated to represent NJIT in the Nokia Bell Labs Open Day for 100-year anniversary and will give a presentation on our work.
 * 01/2025: Our paper "RAGIC: Risk-Aware Generative Framework for Stock Interval Construction" is accepted by Transactions on Knowledge and Data Engineering (**TKDE**).